 Regardless of the way that both multi and omnichannel include selling over different offline and online channels, the key differentiation is the way the customer experience is strong over those channels.
 A conventional multichannel retailer may have an online store and an actual store.
 These two channels are commonly separated from one another and have a negligible association with one other.

 The physical stores will have their own stock and will sell directly to customers, while the website will have their own stock.
-Things bought in physical stores must be returned available, and online orders can't be returned in physical stores.
+Things bought in physical stores must be returned available, and Online Business Orders can't be returned in physical stores.
 As a retailer, your online interaction with the customer is totally isolated from your offline connection.
 Fundamentally, the customers treat your online and offline channels as separate organizations.

 On the off chance that you need to connect with consumers today, all of these channels and touchpoints matter on the grounds that the customers are scripting their own journeys.
 Making a customer stick to one channel or requesting them to start toward the beginning when exchanging channels makes friction and affects their experience.